DeFiCh/handbook/src/drafts/loans.md

 Interest rate for loan consists of 2 parts:

 - Vault interest, based on loan scheme of individual vaults.
 - Token interest, based on loan tokens, e.g. `TSLA` token might have its own interest that is chargeable only for `TSLA` token.
-This can be set by the operator.

 [DeFi fees](../fees) are burned.
 Fees are typically collected in the form of the loan token repayment, and automatically swapped on DEX for DFI to be burned.